smerth/template-gatsby-theme/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://github.com/smerth/template-GatsbyJS-theme/graphs/commit-activity)
 [![License: MIT](https://img.shields.io/github/license/smerth/template-gatsby-theme)](https://github.com/smerth/template-gatsby-theme/blob/master/LICENSE)

 > A starter template for developing and publishing GatsbyJS themes.
-The project is structured as a monorepo with a folder for GatsbyJS themes and a folder for a GatsbyJS Demo site to test the themes you develop.
-Comes with semantic-release, lerna and github actions to help streamline your publishing workflow.
+The project is structured as a monorepo with a folder for GatsbyJS themes and GatsbyJS Demo site to test the themes you develop.
+This repo uses semantic-release, lerna and github actions to help streamline your publishing workflow.

 ## Features